Max-Meldrum/machine/README.md

 # Machine

 Experimenting with Slick & Akka-HTTP.
-A PostgreSQL is used and an inmemory version is used for unit tests.
+A PostgreSQL database is used and an in-memory version is used for unit tests.

 Got inspiration from: https://github.com/ArchDev/akka-http-rest